pingcap/docs/tidb-global-sort.md

 ## Overview

 The TiDB Global Sort feature enhances the stability and efficiency of data import and DDL (Data Definition Language) operations.
-It serves as a general operator in the [distributed execution framework](/tidb-distributed-execution-framework.md).
-Through the distributed execution framework, it provides a global sort service on cloud.
+It serves as a general operator in the [distributed execution framework](/tidb-distributed-execution-framework.md), providing a global sort service on cloud.

-Additionally, it can be easily extended to support multiple shared storage interfaces such as S3 and POSIX, enabling seamless integration with different storage systems.
+It can be easily extended to support multiple shared storage interfaces such as S3 and POSIX, enabling seamless integration with different storage systems.
 This flexibility enables efficient and adaptable data sorting for various use cases.

 ## Use cases

-The Global Sort feature is designed to enhance the efficiency of `IMPORT INTO` and `CREATE INDEX`.
-By integrating Global Sort into backend tasks, you can improve stability, control, and scalability.
-As a result, TiDB offers an enhanced user experience and higher-quality service.
+The Global Sort feature enhances the efficiency of `IMPORT INTO` and `CREATE INDEX`.
+By integrating Global Sort into backend tasks, you can improve stability, control, and scalability, resulting in an enhanced user experience and higher-quality service.

-The Global Sort feature provides services for executing tasks within the unified distributed parallel execution framework and ensuring efficient and parallel sorting of data on a global scale.
+The Global Sort feature executes tasks within the unified distributed parallel execution framework, ensuring efficient and parallel sorting of data on a global scale.

 ## Limitations